gconstantef/gconstantef.github.io/content/research.md

       title: 'Machine Learning and Artificial Intelligence'
       subtitle: ''
       text: |
-        This research direction explores **machine learning and artificial intelligence techniques** for **decision-making in large-scale, constrained engineering systems**.
-Rather than focusing solely on predictive accuracy, the emphasis is on learning models that are **directly aligned with downstream optimization, control, and planning objectives**, enabling data-driven decisions that remain feasible and operationally meaningful.
+        This research direction explores machine learning and artificial intelligence techniques for constrained decision-making.
+Rather than focusing solely on predictive accuracy, the emphasis is on learning models that are directly aligned with downstream optimization, control, and planning objectives, enabling data-driven decisions that remain feasible and operationally meaningful.

-        We develop **decision-focused and optimization-aware learning methods** that embed **physical constraints, feasibility requirements, and economic structure** into the learning process.
-These approaches aim to deliver **fast, interpretable, and reliable decision policies** for problems where classical optimization may be computationally expensive or insufficiently adaptive, with applications in **power system operations and planning**, **stochastic and robust optimization**, and **real-time control under uncertainty**.
+        We develop decision-focused and optimization-aware learning methods that embed physical constraints, feasibility requirements, and economic structure into the learning process.
+These approaches aim to deliver fast, interpretable, and reliable decision policies for problems where classical optimization may be computationally expensive or insufficiently adaptive, with applications in power system operations and planning, stochastic and robust optimization, and real-time control under uncertainty.
     design:
       columns: '1'
 ---